Control your Blood Pressure

 - Get regular exercise.
 Going for a walk can help.
 Ask your doctor which exercises are right for you.

 - Do not smoke.
-If you need help quitting, talk to your doctor and join our Tobacco-Free PATH smoking cessation program.
+If you need help quitting, talk to your doctor and join our Tobacco-Free Quit-Smoking program.

 - Check your blood pressure at home or at your local pharmacy in between visits to your doctor.
 Write it down and show it to your doctor at your next office visit.